oluwatobi-fasasi/my-portfolio-website/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 Portfolio: setup and mobile first <a name="about-project"></a>

-In this project, you will set up a "Hello world" repository.
-No complex coding is required for this exercise.
-Your goal here is to master all of the tools and best practices you learned about in previous steps.
-You will be using them in all Microverse projects and most likely in your future job as well, so it is important to know them!
+For the first milestone in the process of creating your portfolio website, you will:

+- Set up a new repository and prepare it for development using best practices (e.g. linters).
+- Build the first 2 sections of the mobile website using the template you chose in the previous step.

 ## 🛠 Built With <a name="built-with"></a>